ravishankards/IIITBPGDDS/README.md

 # IIITB_PGDDS

-These are the projects completed during Post Graduation Diploma in Data Science from IITB/UpGrad.
-In each of the case studies or projects involved following:
+These are the assignment completed during Post Graduation Diploma in Data Science from IITB/UpGrad.
+In each of the case study was considered with following approach:

 - Understanding Business problem
 - Understanding Data demographics